distribworks/dkron/website/content/pro/elasticsearch.md

 title: Elasticsearch processor
 ---

 The Elasticsearch processor can fordward execution logs to an ES cluster.
+It need an already available Elasticsearch installation that is visible in the same network of the target node.

+The output logs of the job execution will be stored in the indicated ES instace.

 ## Configuration